DhairyaD/CSCC10-Project/README.md

 - Evaluate the prototype using evaluation techniques.
 - Analyze the results.

-The deliverables will include:
+Deliverables:

-- A project proposal;
+- A project proposal
-- A report outlining the user requirements;
+- A report outlining the user requirements
-- An interactive prototype;
+- An interactive prototype
-- A final report with the results achieved through the use of evaluation techniques, followed by an in-class presentation.
+- A final report with the results achieved through the use of evaluation techniques, followed by an in-class presentation